jphaugla/redisearchPythonsMusings/README.md

 get clone https://github.com/jphaugla/redisearchPythonsMusings.git
 ```
 This github is setup to run with docker-compose using a jupyter and redis container
+edit the docker compose to change environment entries.
+If you are providing your own redis server can set the environment in docker compose or just set the appropriate environment variables
+and the python examples will pick up the environment.
+* REDIS_HOST
+* REDIS_PORT
+* REDIS_PASSWORD
 ## docker compose startup
 ```bash
 docker-compose up -d